simonesilvestroni/simonesilvestroni/README.md

 # I’m a digital polymath between sound and web design

 I create and produce sound and music across multiple media and make  websites using Jekyll or WordPress.
 I started out in the publishing  industry in 1994, soon transitioning to web design.
-I’m also a  professional bass player, a composer and a field recordist.
+I’m also a  professional music producer, bass player and sound designer.

 ## Recent releases